rufuspollock/rufuspollock.com/content/post/books-I-have-read-2013-2014.md

 The Mystery of Capital by Hernando de Soto

 6/10
-Basic concept is good bit one gets very quickly.
-However historical and political analysis is weak and not esp convincing (perhaps it is aimed at US audiences which weakens it)
+Basic concept is good and one gets it very quickly.
+However, historical and political analysis are weak and not especially convincing (perhaps it is aimed at US audiences which weakens it).

 ----
 Oct 2014